tardisfromtornspace/Bridge-Commander/Documentation/CanonizedStargateAtlantisCityShipREADME.txt

 == Changelog ==
+1.1.5 -
+* Updates:
+  - Updated AncientCity and Atlantis' warp speeds to provide a more accurate hyperdrive for when the entire stargate overhaul pack is added.
 1.1.4 -
 * Bug fixes-updates:
   - Updated AlteranShields to 1.01, fixing a bug with strength modifier not being considered for energy calculations.